kgateway-dev/kgateway/docs/content/operations/upgrading/faq.md

 Additionally, you might need to take steps to account for other factors such as Gloo Edge version changes, probe configurations, and external infrastructure like the load balancer that Gloo Edge uses.
 Consider setting up [liveness probes and healthchecks](#downtime) in your environment.

-### What happens to my upstreams, virtual services, settings, and other Gloo Edge CRs during an upgrade?
+### What happens to my Gloo Edge CRs during an upgrade?
+How do I handle breaking changes?

-A normal upgrade of Gloo Edge across minor versions should not cause any disruption to existing Gloo Edge state.
-In the case of a breaking change, we will communicate through the changelog or other channels if some other adjustment must be made to perform the upgrade.
-As of open-source Gloo Edge version 0.21.1, there is a command available in `glooctl` that can help mitigate some concern about Gloo Edge state: `glooctl debug yaml` can be used to dump the current Gloo Edge state to one large YAML manifest.
-While this command is not yet really suitable as a robust backup tool, it is a useful debug tool to have available.
+A typical upgrade of Gloo Edge across minor versions should not cause disruptions to the existing Gloo Edge state.
+In the case of a breaking change, Solo will communicate through the upgrade guides, changelogs, or other channels if you must make a specific adjustment to perform the upgrade.
+Note that you can always use the `glooctl debug yaml` command to download the current Gloo Edge state to one large YAML manifest.

-### How do I handle upgrading across a breaking change?

-See above; the short answer is that we will try to clearly communicate what, if anything, should be done to accommodate preserving Gloo Edge state during an upgrade.

-### Is the upgrade procedure any different if I am not an administrator of the cluster being installed to?
+### Is the upgrade procedure different if I am not a cluster administrator?

-If you are not an administrator of your cluster, you may have trouble creating both custom resource definitions and other cluster-scoped resources (like RBAC ClusterRoles/ClusterRoleBindings).
-If you run into trouble with this during an installation, you can disable the creation of these resources by overriding the values:
+If you are not an administrator of your cluster, you might be unable to create custom resource definitions (CRDs) and other cluster-scoped resources, such as cluster roles and cluster role bindings.
+If you encounter an error related to these resources, you can disable their creation by including the following setting in your Helm values:
 ```yaml
 global:
   glooRbac:
     create: false
 ```

-You may also try performing an installation of Gloo Edge that is scoped to a single namespace:
+Otherwise, you can try performing an installation of Gloo Edge that is scoped to a single namespace by including the following setting in your Helm values:
 ```yaml
 global:
   glooRbac: